RocketChat/Rocket.Chat.Java.SDK/LIVECHATDOC.md

 LiveChat SDK can be effectively used using two classes
+- Till now we have used `LiveChatAPI` class, in order to use `LiveChatAPI.ChatRoom` class .

 1. LiveChatAPI
 - Provides functionality that can hold instance required to maintain connection with server.